exercism/blog/posts/coding-intentionally-in-bash-grains.md

-**Spoiler Alert: This article has spoilers for the Grains exercise in general and specifically the Grains exercise on the Bash track.
+**Spoiler Alert: This article has spoilers for the Grains exercise in general, and specifically the Grains exercise on the Bash track.
 If you haven't completed it yourself, yet, and you don't want to be shown some solutions, come back once you've finished it!**

 It's your first day at a new company.
 You've done all the paperwork, met the team, and it is finally time for you to sit down and start reading some of the code that you'll be working on.
-You start to read through the different functions, classes, and modules, and, as you read, you find yourself starting to squint at the screen in confusion.
-You keep reading and single word escapes from your mouth, barely spoken, almost breathed: "Whaaaaaaaaaat..."[^1]  The more you go on, the more this happens as you get more bewildered and even a little angry.
+You begin to read through the different functions, classes, and modules, and, as you read, you find yourself starting to squint at the screen in confusion.
+You keep reading, and single word escapes from your mouth, barely spoken, almost breathed: "Whaaaaaaaaaat..."[^1]  The more you go on, the more this happens as you get more bewildered and even a little angry.

 > What is happening in this code?

-Anytime there's more than one person working on a piece of code, the amount of care and deliberateness required to keep things manageable goes *way* up.
+Anytime more than one person is working on a piece of code, the amount of care and deliberateness required to keep things manageable goes *way* up.
 It's no longer the concept that lives in your brain and the code that just has to make that concept happen.
 Now, the concept has to live *inside the code* where all the collaborators can see it and change it if need be.

 *How* you go about implementing something doesn't mean much to the end user, but it should speak *volumes* to every engineer that touches your design at any point.
 There are often a lot of ways to achieve the same functionality, and it might seem like any of the options would be sufficient to get the job done.
 However, I believe that every single decision you make should have a reason (even if it's a small decision with a small reason), and that reason should communicate an objective or requirement.

 The idea that implementation details should help readers of code discern thought process, goals, and priorities is called **design intent**.
 How you name your variables, what parameters your function takes, and how things are abstracted are all places where the design intent can be expressed — either well or poorly.

 I'm a firm believer that design intent is one of the most important things to consider when implementing an engineering design.
 It's one of the things that sets Software Engineering apart from programming.

  > Software engineering is what happens to programming when you add time and other programmers.
  >